ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Email streams carrying DMARC feedback data MUST conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see Section 3.1).
-This practice minimizes the risk of report consumers processing fraudulent reports.
+This practice minimizes the risk of Report Consumers processing fraudulent reports.

 The RFC5322.Subject field for individual report submissions MUST